ibm-cloud-docs/cloud-logs/agent/agent-linux.md

 # Managing the {{site.data.keyword.agent}} for Linux
 {: #agent-linux}

-You can deploy the {{site.data.keyword.agent}} to collect and route infrastructure and application logs from RHEL8, RHEL9, Debian, and Ubuntu environments to an {{site.data.keyword.logs_full_notm}} instance.
+You can deploy the {{site.data.keyword.agent}} to collect and route infrastructure and application logs from Linux environments such as RHEL8, RHEL9, Debian, and Ubuntu to an {{site.data.keyword.logs_full_notm}} instance.
+For more information on supported Linux environments, see [{{site.data.keyword.agent}} for non-orchestarted environments](/docs/cloud-logs?topic=cloud-logs-agent-about#agent-about-std).
 {: shortdesc}

-## Deploying the agent
-{: #agent-linux-deploy}

 Complete the following steps to deploy an agent to a supported Linux environment.

-### Step 1.
-Define the authentication method for the agent
+## Define the authentication method for the agent
 {: #agent-linux-deploy-step1}
+{: step}

 Choose the type of identity and the authentication method for the agent.
 Then, create an API key if needed.

 Complete the following steps:

-1. Choose the type of identity: user, or service ID.
+1. Choose the type of identity: user or service ID.

     You can use a user, or a service ID as the identity that is used by the agent to authenticate with the {{site.data.keyword.logs_full_notm}} service.